Supermassive black hole: History of research

-On April 10, 2019, the Event Horizon Telescope collaboration released the first horizon-scale image of a black hole, in the center of the galaxy Messier 87.
+On April 10, 2019, the Event Horizon Telescope Collaboration released the first horizon-scale image of a black hole, in the center of the galaxy Messier 87.
 In March 2020, astronomers suggested that additional subrings should form the photon ring, proposing a way of better detecting these signatures in the first black hole image.
+In 2020, the Nobel Prize in Physics was awarded jointly to Andrea Ghez and Reinhard Genzel "for the discovery of a supermassive compact object at the centre of our galaxy".
+This was considered the first definitive confirmation that Sagitarrius A* is indeed a supermassive black hole.

 Formation

 The origin of supermassive black holes remains an active field of research.
 Astrophysicists agree that black holes can grow by accretion of matter and by merging with other black holes.
 There are several hypotheses for the formation mechanisms and initial masses of the progenitors, or "seeds", of supermassive black holes.
 Independently of the specific formation channel for the black hole seed, given sufficient mass nearby, it could accrete to become an intermediate-mass black hole and possibly a SMBH if the accretion rate persists.

 Distant and early supermassive black holes, such as J0313–1806, and ULAS J1342+0928, are hard to explain so soon after the Big Bang.
 Some postulate they might come from direct collapse of dark matter with self-interaction.
 A small minority of sources argue that they may be evidence that the Universe is the result of a Big Bounce, instead of a Big Bang, with these supermassive black holes being formed before the Big Bounce.